david-macmahon/SeticoreCapnp.jl/README.md

 This is the most generic `CapnpReader` constructor.
 Iterating over the returned object will call `f(T, t::Tuple{Vector{UInt64}, Int64})` for each object in the Capnp file and return the result.
-In this context, `f` is a factory function that will load on object of type `T` from the file (actually the `Vector` and `Int64` of the tuple) and then return the object or some variation of it (e.g. the object and the file offset from which it was read).
+In this context, `f` is a factory function that will load an object of type `T` from the file (actually the `Vector` and `Int64` of the tuple) and then return the object or some variation of it (e.g. the object and the file index from which it was read).
 Factory methods can use any constructor method of type `T`, such as to pass keyword arguments.
 A number of useful factory methods are defined in the `SeticoreCapnp` module.